 If you’re a taller person, you’ll want to make sure you’re getting a full size seat, with a back that extends at least 12-18” from the seat.
 If you’re on the shorter side, you’ll want to stick with 12” and under backrests.

 If you’re on the heavy side, you’ll want to make sure you’re getting a seat with pressure-molded foam.
-Polyester fills, gels, and traditional foams can pack down quickly and lose their comfort quickly.
+Polyester fills and traditional foams can pack down quickly and lose their comfort quickly.
 Pressure-molded foams are more resilient.
 Gels are increasingly popular but we’ve found that the meshy material used to wrap them doesn’t stand up to use on the water.
 We love the idea of gel cushioning in a kayak, but the execution just isn’t there yet!

 If you have bony hips, you’ll also want to make sure you’re getting a seat with thicker padding.
 Even the slightest discomfort can get very painful over long paddles.

 They can cost anywhere from $25-$250.
 We recommend spending at least $40-$50 on your new seat, even if you’re on a tight budget.
 In our experiences, seats that are cheaper than the $40-$50 range aren’t worth the savings, since they need to be replaced so quickly.
 They’re also asking for back aches and circulation issues.